micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 This clock not only keeps track of time, it can also trigger interrupts to wakeup the CPU at desired moments.

 The usual resolution of the real-time clock is 1 sec.

+## Terms to use with caution

+### Kernel

+Many authors also refer to their RTOSes as "kernels".
+Well, even if _OS_ in RTOS stands for _operating system_, this definition is somehow stretched to the limit, since in bare-metal embedded systems the so called [operating system](https://en.wikipedia.org/wiki/Operating_system) is only a collection of functions handling thread switching and synchronisation, linked together with the application in a monolithic executable.

+As such, the term [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) is even more inappropriate, since there is no distinct component to manage all available resources (memory, CPU, I/O, etc) and to provide them to the application in a controlled way; most of the time the application has full control over the entire memory space, which, for systems with memory mapped peripherals, also means full control over the I/O.

+The only kernel specific function available in bare-metal embedded systems is CPU management; with multiple threads sharing the CPU, probably a more appropriate name for the RTOS core component is **scheduler**; the µOS++ IIIe documentation uses the term _operating system_ in its definition, occasionally refers to itself as a _scheduler_, and explicitly tries to avoid the term _kernel_.

+### Tasks vs threads

+Many authors refer to threads as "tasks".
+Strictly speaking, [threads](https://en.wikipedia.org/wiki/Thread_(computing)) (together with [processes](https://en.wikipedia.org/wiki/Process_(computing))) are the system primitives used to run multiple tasks in parallel in a multitasking system.